prabha-git/prabhakaranmails.github.io/index.md

             "Saudi Arabia": "http://ontheworldmap.com/saudi-arabia/saudi-arabia-location-map-max.jpg"
         }

-        narrative={
+        narrative = {
             "1995": "Greenland ice cores suggest that great climate changes (at least on a regional scale) can occur in the space of a single decade.
 IPCC report detects 'signature' of human-caused greenhouse effect warming, declares that serious warming is likely in the coming century", "2000": "A 'Super El Niño' makes this an exceptionally warm year.
 Toyota introduces Prius, first mass-market electric hybrid car; swift progress in large wind turbines, solar electricity, and other energy alternatives.
-Global Climate Coalition dissolves as many corporations grapple with threat of warming.", "2005" : "Third IPCC report states baldly that global warming, unprecedented since the end of the last ice age, is 'very likely' with highly damaging future impacts.
-Kyoto treaty goes into effect, signed by major industrial nations except US.", "2010" : "Fourth IPCC report warns that serious effects of warming have become evident; cost of reducing emissions would be far less than the damage they will cause.
-Copenhagen conference fails to negotiate binding agreements: end of hopes of avoiding dangerous future climate change.", "2014" : "Researchers find collapse of West Antarctic ice sheet is irreversible, will bring meters of sea-level rise over future centuries.
+Global Climate Coalition dissolves as many corporations grapple with threat of warming.", "2005": "Third IPCC report states baldly that global warming, unprecedented since the end of the last ice age, is 'very likely' with highly damaging future impacts.
+Kyoto treaty goes into effect, signed by major industrial nations except US.", "2010": "Fourth IPCC report warns that serious effects of warming have become evident; cost of reducing emissions would be far less than the damage they will cause.
+Copenhagen conference fails to negotiate binding agreements: end of hopes of avoiding dangerous future climate change.", "2014": "Researchers find collapse of West Antarctic ice sheet is irreversible, will bring meters of sea-level rise over future centuries.
 Paris Agreement: nearly all nations pledge to set targets for their own greenhouse gas cuts and to report their progress."
         };

-        var format_co2=d3.format(",.2s")
+        var format_co2 = d3.format(",.2s")
-        var format_gdp=d3.format("$,.2s")
+        var format_gdp = d3.format("$,.2s")

         // Dimensions of the Chart
         var margin = { top: 20, right: 20, bottom: 30, left: 60 },